Mirandadaa/mica-gd300/lectures/w1-optical-devices.md

 [A charcoal animation](https://www.youtube.com/watch?v=m1oK5LMJ3zY) is similar to oil painting animation in a way that it leaves a trace behind.
 What does it mean to be able to see the marks from previous drawings?

 ### Pixilation
 Pixilation is an animation technique that uses [real human performers](https://vimeo.com/39056719) and [objects](https://www.youtube.com/watch?v=qBjLW5_dGAM) and record their movements one frame at a time.
 It is different from live action film because it uses a stop-motion technique rather than continuous recording.
+More examples: [BLU](https://vimeo.com/993998) and [PES](https://www.youtube.com/watch?v=dNJdJIwCF_Y)

 ### Rotoscoping
 Rotoscoping is a technique of creating animation frames by tracing over an existing footage.
 The resulting movement is [very realistic](https://vimeo.com/13110245) and the creator can choose what parts to emphasize and what parts to omit.
 In motion graphics and visual effects, rotoscoping also means creating a matte for compositing purposes.
 For example, separating a car from its background.